Chebil-Ilef/RoadLaneDetection/README.md

-# Project Title

-Road Lane Detection
+# Road Lane Detection

+Road lane detection plays a crucial role in various applications, including autonomous vehicles and driver assistance systems.

 # Project Description

 This project uses the OpenCV to detect road lanes in an image and in video frames with the help of Artificial Intelligence.
-Road lane detection plays a crucial role in various applications, including autonomous vehicles and driver assistance systems.

 ## Requirements